alexzielenski/Opee/README.md

 		ls
 		mv Foundation Foundation_evil
 		mv (NAME OF BACKUP FOUND) Foundation
+4. Boot into single user mode by holding CMD+S during boot, or use the terminal found in the Recovery partition to create the file `.OPSafeMode` in the root directory of your partition.
+(Dont forget the dot in `.OPSafeMode`!)
-4. Otherwise, another solution is to boot into another OS and move the backup made by Opee to its original location
+5. Otherwise, another solution is to boot into another OS and move the backup made by Opee to its original location, or restore Foundation.framework

 # Components